Popup Cro skill

 What Google Penalizes (Intrusive Interstitials)

-• Standalone interstitials users must dismiss before accessing content
+• Standalone interstitials the user must dismiss before they can read the content

-• Above-the-fold layouts where content is pushed below an interstitial
+• Above-the-fold layouts where the content is pushed down by an interstitial-like section

 Mobile-Safe Popup Guidelines